Patient education: Shortness of breath (dyspnea) (Beyond the Basics)

 Acute shortness of breath — Acute shortness of breath usually happens along with other symptoms.
 The most common causes of acute shortness of breath include:

 ●Respiratory tract infections, such as pneumonia.
 These infections usually cause other symptoms, such as fever, cough, or coughing up sputum or mucus.
-(See "Patient information: Pneumonia in adults (Beyond the Basics)".)
+(See "Patient education: Pneumonia in adults (Beyond the Basics)".)

 ●A severe allergic reaction (anaphylaxis), which usually also causes itching, swelling, a rash, or other symptoms.
-(See "Patient information: Anaphylaxis symptoms and diagnosis (Beyond the Basics)".)
+(See "Patient education: Anaphylaxis symptoms and diagnosis (Beyond the Basics)".)

 ●Asthma, which often causes wheezing.
-(See "Patient information: Asthma treatment in adolescents and adults (Beyond the Basics)" and "Patient information: Asthma treatment in children (Beyond the Basics)".)
+(See "Patient education: Asthma treatment in adolescents and adults (Beyond the Basics)" and "Patient education: Asthma treatment in children (Beyond the Basics)".)

 ●A blockage in the respiratory tract, which could happen after accidentally inhaling a foreign object, such as a peanut or partially chewed meat.

 ●A blood clot or other blockage in an artery in the lungs.
-(See "Patient information: Pulmonary embolism (Beyond the Basics)".)
+(See "Patient education: Pulmonary embolism (Beyond the Basics)".)

 ●A collapsed lung (pneumothorax).
 (See "Primary spontaneous pneumothorax in adults".)

 ●Heart failure, a condition that affects the heart's ability to pump blood throughout the body.
-(See "Patient information: Heart failure (Beyond the Basics)".)
+(See "Patient education: Heart failure (Beyond the Basics)".)

 ●Pregnancy changes a woman's circulatory and respiratory systems, even before the woman is visibly pregnant.
 This type of shortness of breath is a normal change that happens during pregnancy.
-(See "Dyspnea during pregnancy".)
+(See "Maternal adaptations to pregnancy: Physiologic respiratory changes and dyspnea".)

 Chronic shortness of breath — Some of the same things that cause acute shortness of breath can also cause chronic shortness of breath.
 For example, asthma symptoms can come and go over months or years.
 Heart failure can also continue to cause shortness of breath over months or years.